briancairl/about/README.md

 C++11 tool for compile-time reflection utility through code generation.

+Code generation is run as a build step which consumes user headers (declarations).

+Code generation is achieved using facilities provided by [`castxml`](https://github.com/CastXML/CastXML) and [`pygccxml`](https://github.com/CastXML/pygccxml).

-Also includes some nice meta-programming utilities.
+Also includes some meta-programming and automatic serialization utilities.

 ## API Documentation